Are you doing enough to accommodate donor preferences?

 Every Tuesday is meatloaf night.
 It’s the way it always has been.
 And you’ve always hated it!

-And yet, you keep sending a spring appeal, fall appeal, a Giving Tuesday appeal, and the year-end appeal year after year.
+And yet, you keep sending a spring appeal, a fall appeal, a Giving Tuesday appeal, and the year-end appeal year after year.

 The donor can only stomach so much before they get irritated.
 They feel the same frustration you did each week when mom’s meatloaf was on the menu.
 However, the donor has more power than the child in this scenario.